PepperDash/test-template/.github/copilot-instructions.md

-always end each commit with END
+always end each commit message with END